FujiNetWIFI/servers/5cardstud/server/mock-server/readme.md

 ## Api paths

-* GET `/state` - Advance forward (AI/Game Logic) and return updated state as compact json
+* `/state` - Advance forward (AI/Game Logic) and return updated state as compact json
-* GET ``/move/[code]`` - Apply your player's move and return updated state as compact json. e.g. ``/move/CH`` to "Check", ``/move/BL`` to "Bet 5 (low)".
+* `/move/[code]` - Apply your player's move and return updated state as compact json. e.g. ``/move/CH`` to "Check", ``/move/BL`` to "Bet 5 (low)".
-* GET `/leave` - Leave the table.
+* `/leave` - Leave the table.
 Each client should call this when a player exits the game
-* GET `/view` - View the current state as-is without advancing, as formatted json.
+* `/view?table=N` - View the current state as-is without advancing, as formatted json.
 Useful for debugging in a browser alongside the client. **NOTE:** If you call this for an uninitated game, a different randomly initiated game will be returned every time.
+Only `table` query parameter is required.
+* `/tables` - Returns a list of available REAL tables along with player information.
+No query parameters are required
+* `/updateLobby` - Use to manually force a refresh of state to the Lobby.
+No query parameters are required.

-Both `state`, `move`, and `leave`  accept GET or POST.
+All paths accept GET or POST for ease of use.

-## All calls must include Query parameters as discussed below
+## Query parameters
+All paths require the query parameters below, unless otherwise specified.
 * `table=[Alphanumeric]` - **Required** - Use to play in an isolated game.
 Case insensitive.
 * `player=[Alphanumeric]` - **Required for Real** - Player's name.
 Treated as case insensitive unique ID.
 * `count=[2-8]` - **Required for MOCK** Include on the `/state` call to set the number of players in a game.